 - Evaluation: An evaluation is also referred to as a questionnaire or instrument.
 Evaluations are groupings of questions that can be asked collectively, or by college, department, program, or course section attribute.
 A core set of questions is not required but is recommended.

-- Faculty Role: This role has two different applications within the Course Evaluations system:
+- Faculty Role: This role has two different applications within the Evaluate system:

 - Accessible through instructor enrollments import: Utilized for question assignment.
 Used to identify the faculty as Primary, Secondary, or Teaching Assistant.
 Questions are then assigned by type so that a different set of questions may be asked about a Primary faculty than the Teaching Assistant.
 Faculty Types are identified in the Instructor import.